Resources for Students

 Funding is available from the college to help support academic research and other pursuits.
 Whether seeking support for a summer research project, to attend a conference, or to work with a faculty mentor, all applications must include a student proposal and a faculty recommendation.

-Funding is available to support students who wish to pursue research opportunities, internships, intensive language study, independent projects, etc. during the summer months in each of the academic divisions (Humanities; Social Sciences; and Natural Sciences and Engineering; plus Interdisciplinary projects).
+Funding is available to support students who wish to pursue research opportunities, internships, intensive language study, independent projects, etc. during the summer months in each of the academic divisions (Arts & Humanities; Social Sciences; and Natural Sciences and Engineering; plus Interdisciplinary projects).
 The application process for these opportunities begins on the first day of the Spring semester and ends in mid-February; award notifications are sent in mid-March.
 Students interested in applying should begin developing their proposals in the Fall semester.
 Completed applications must include: a student proposal, a Swarthmore faculty recommendation, and an external recommendation (for projects that are not directly supervised by a Swarthmore faculty member).
-Students are encouraged to review the Frequently Asked Questions and the Program Resources page for more information.
+Students are encouraged to review the information on the Summer Opportunities and Research page, especially the Program Resources page for more information.

 - Natural Sciences and Engineering - Biology, Chemistry and Biochemistry, Computer Science, Engineering, Mathematics and Statistics, Physics and Astronomy, Psychology